CSG 65CE02: Background

 The original 6502 was designed in the era before microcomputers existed, when microprocessors were used as the basis for simpler systems like smart terminals, desktop calculators and many different industrial controller systems.
 This was also an era when memory devices were generally based on static RAM, which was very expensive and had low memory density.
-For both of these reasons, the ability to handle "large" amounts of memory was not required, and many processors had operating modes that worked with small portions of a larger address space in order to offer higher performance.
+For both of these reasons, the ability to handle large amounts of memory (for the era) was not required, and many processors had operating modes that worked with small portions of a larger address space in order to offer higher performance.
 Such was the case in the 6502, which used the first memory page, or "zero page", to provide faster access, and the second page, "page one", to hold a 256-byte stack.